Nanono’s statement on food production conflicts with facts

 Have things changed in 2019?

-Key players in the agriculture value chain said Nigeria is yet to attain sufficiency on any crop this year.
+Key players in the agriculture value chain say that Nigeria is yet to attain sufficiency on any crop this year.

-Aminu Goronyo, national president, Rice Farmers Association of Nigeria, said farmers have been ramping up rice production.
-But he was quick to admit that supply for rice in the country is less than the demand.
+Aminu Goronyo, national president, Rice Farmers Association of Nigeria, said farmers had been ramping up rice production.
+But he was quick to admit that supply for rice in the country was less than the demand.

 Spotting low food production

 After the closure of the Nigeria-Benin Republic Border in August, the price of rice rose dramatically.
-I visited Daleko Market, the biggest rice market in Lagos, on Friday, September 27, 2019.
-I found that the price of rice had risen dramatically.
+I visited Daleko Market, the biggest rice market in Lagos, on Friday, September 27, 2019, and found that the price of rice had risen dramatically.

 “The price was around N15, 000 to N17,000 in July, but it has risen astronomically since the closure of Nigeria-Benin Republic border,” she said.